digitalaware/nuxt3-starter/README.md

 ### Introducion

-Hi bro
+Hi Bro

-- Your friends says "REACT IS A BUSINSESS STANDART"?
+-   Your friends says "REACT IS A BUSINESS STANDARD"?
 -   Tired of arguing, what is the performance difference between useCallback() and useMemo()?
 -   Don't want to be the "setState renders" magician?
 -   Want to build your own Full-Stack application without tears?
 -   Green is your favorite color?

 THERE IS AN EXIT!
 Try new version of fast SSR JS Framework based on Vue 3.:tw-1f680::tw-1f680::tw-1f680: